MicrosoftDocs/bot-docs/articles/bot-service-resources-app-insights-keys.md

     :::image type="content" source="media/portal-app-insights-appid-apikey.png" alt-text="Portal screen capture of the Application ID and API Key":::

     > [!WARNING]
     > Copy this **API key** and save it because this key will never be shown to you again.
-If you lose this key, you have to create a new one.
+If you lose this key, you'll need to create a new one.

 1. Copy the API key to the **Application Insights API key** field of your bot's settings.